 As training camp came to a close for the NFL there was one thing that stood out to me this preseason: Hamstring pulls were spreading through NFL training camps like wild fire.
-This article reviews some common causes of hamstring pulls and provides you with tips for preventing hamstring issues.
+This article reviews some common causes of hamstring pulls and provides you with tips to help prevent hamstring pulls and issues.

 Hamstring pulls occur for several reasons.